microsoft/StoreBroker/Documentation/USAGE.md

 To monitor an IAP submission:
 Follow the steps in [monitoring a submission](#monitoring-a-submission), and be sure to include **`-IapId`** in the function parameters _instead of_ **`-AppId`**.

+## Schema Versions

+StoreBroker's packaging commands (`New-SubmissionPackage` and `New-InAppProductSubmissionPackage`) add properties to the generated .json file that are not part of the official Submission API JSON schema.
+These additional properties are added in order to enable additional StoreBroker scenarios (like validating the `AppId` or `IapId` being used with a submission package, and determining which packages are redundant when using the `-UpdatePackages` switch).

+It is our intention to never change how these custom properties work once we've published out that version of StoreBroker, however it is possible that bugs or additional circumstances may simply make it necessary.

+To that end, starting with version `1.11.1` of StoreBroker, we will always add a `sbSchema` property to the generated json file, with a simple **integer value** that will be incremented whenever we make any change to those additional properties.
+We'll document what those differences are below so that you'll be able to make corresponding changes to your own code if you depend on these properties.

+### App Submission Packages

+#### Version 1

+We never used the value `1` for a published schema.
+Any App JSON package file that doesn't have an `sbSchema` property is effectively version 1.

+**Properties Added**
+ * `appId` - Stores the `appId` of the In-App Product that the submission package is for.
+ * `applicationPackages.minOSVersion` - An array of all Min Versions referenced in the app packages.
+ * `applicationPackages.targetFamiliesEx` - An array of all device families that the package targets.
+ * `applicationPackages.innerPackages.[architecture].minOSVersion` - An array of all Min OS Versions referenced in the specific architecture app package.
+ * `applicationPackages.innerPackages.[architecture].targetFamiliesEx` - An array of all device
+    families targeted in this specific architecture app package.

+**Properties Removed**
+ * _None_

+**Properties Changed**
+ * _None_

+#### Version 2

+**Properties Added**
+ * `sbSchema` - Tracks the version number of the schema to identify what additional StoreBroker properties should be expected within.

+**Properties Removed**
+ * `applicationPackages.minOSVersion` - This information can now be found in better context in `applicationPackages.targetFamiliesEx.minOSVersion`
+ * `applicationPackages.innerPackages.[architecture].minOSVersion` - This information can now
+    be found in better context in `applicationPackages.innerPackages.[architecture].targetFamiliesEx.minOSVersion`

+**Properties Changed**
+ * `applicationPackages.targetDeviceFamiliesEx` - This used to be an array of strings of each device family.
+This is now an array of dictionaries where each dictionary is a `name`/`minOSVersion` pair, since a single appx can have different Min OS Versions depending on which platform is being looked at.
+ * `applicationPackages.targetDeviceFamilies` - There was a bug here that if there was more than one Min OS Version within a package, the string would look like this:
+   `Windows.Desktop min version System.Object[]`.
+This is now fixed.
+ * `applicationPackages.innerPackages.[architecture].targetDeviceFamiliesEx` - This used to be
+   an array of strings of each device family.
+This is now an array of dictionaries where each dictionary is a `name`/`minOSVersion` pair, since a single appx can have different Min OS Versions depending on which platform is being looked at.
+ * `applicationPackages.innerPackages.[architecture].targetDeviceFamilies` - There was a bug here that
+   if there was more than one Min OS Version within a package, the string would look like this:
+   `Windows.Desktop min version System.Object[]`.
+This is now fixed.

+### In-App Product (IAP) Submission Packages

+#### 1

+We never used the value `1` for a published schema.
+Any IAP JSON package file that doesn't have an `sbSchema` property is effectively version 1.

+**Properties Added**
+ * `iapId` - Stores the `iapId` of the In-App Product that the submission package is for.

+**Properties Removed**
+ * _None_

+**Properties Changed**
+ * _None_

+#### 2

+This schema is equivalent to v1, but now with the addition of `sbSchema` tracking the schema version.

+**Properties Added**
+ * `sbSchema` - Tracks the version number of the schema to identify what additional StoreBroker properties should be expected within.

+**Properties Removed**
+ * _None_

+**Properties Changed**
+ * _None_

 ## Using INT vs PROD